geeksforsocialchange/virtualbarcamp/README.md

 ## Dev Quick Start

 You will need to create a Discord server for your event, and then obtain an OAuth2 secret for Discord to develop this.
-You can either [grab your own](https://discord.com/developers/docs/topics/oauth2), and then create a `.env` file at the root of the project with content like:
+You can [grab your own](https://discord.com/developers/docs/topics/oauth2), and then create a `.env` file at the root of the project with content like: